 To change the font and font-size, make sure the textbox is selected.
 This will open the text options on the top of the design.
 You’ll see a bunch of options here to change the font, font size, color, alignment, letter, and line spacing, etc. Use them to change the header title as you see fit and until you’re satisfied.

 Do not forget to actually change the title text to match whatever your unique title is.

-Next thing you want to add is a question or task.
-This acts as a prompt for your readers to take certain action.
+Next thing you want to add is a prompt for your readers to take certain action.
 Usually, in a worksheet, you want people to think certain things through and write down their reactions/impressions in a text box.

 To add a question or action prompt, once again, you should be in the Text panel.
-Click on “Add a little bit of text body” just like you did for the description (refer to video above), and then reposition, resize, and change anything else you may just like you did for the title in step 2.
+Click on “Add a little bit of text body” just like you did for the description (refer to video above), and then reposition, resize, and change anything else you may want, just like before.

 Step 4: Add a Text Box/Work Area

 Next step is to add a text box or work area.
 Canva is great in that it already has built-in grids, shapes, and frames just like you see in step 1, when you were adding the title background.
 Based on what your need is or what kind of design you want, you can choose from these built-in elements, and the rest is as simple as dragging and dropping into the design, just like you have been doing until now.

 How to Design Checklists with Canva